i-am-grub/MultiGP_Toolkit/README.md

 #### Import Race (Button)
 Import the selected ```MultiGP Race```
-- If the race is detected to be a non-ZippyQ race, the heats and pilot's slot order will also be set up
+- If the race is detected to be a non-ZippyQ race, the round number, heats and pilot slot order will also be set up
 - When pilots are added to their heats, they are assigned to their race slot by MultiGP's slot number, NOT their frequency.
     - You can set the MultiGP Frequency Profile by going to your event on the MultiGP website and head to ```Manage >> Manage Race >> Frequency Profile```.
 This should be configured before importing a race.
 - If a pilot is not in the RotorHazard system and is needed in the race setup, they will automatially be imported

 #### Import ZippyQ Round (Button)
 Imports the entered ```ZippyQ round number``` from the selected ```MultiGP Race``` into the selected ```RotorHazard Class```
+- If a pilot is not in the RotorHazard system and is needed in the race setup, they will automatially be imported

 #### Push Class Results (Button)
 Pushes the results in the selected ```RotorHazard Class``` to the selected ```MultiGP Race```